TerribleDev/OwinOAuthProviders/README.md

 ```

 ### Using OwinOAuthProviderConfig Struct in Startup
-To tell OWIN to use Strava provider you need to configure the ASP.NET 5 Startup class ConfigureAuth method.
-Tell the Applicaiton Builder to use the Strava Authentication with the **UseStravaApplicaiton** extension method passing in the clientId and clientSecret parameters.
+To tell OWIN to use MicrosoftAccount provider you need to configure the ASP.NET 5 Startup.Auth class ConfigureAuth method.
+Tell the Applicaiton Builder to use the MicrosoftAccount Authentication with the **UseMicrosoftAccountAuthentication** extension method passing in the clientId and clientSecret parameters.

 ```csharp
 public partial class Startup